roishik/eotr_newsletter/README.md

 - Support for multiple AI providers (OpenAI, Anthropic, Google Gemini)
 - Model selection for optimal content quality
 - Customizable prompts for each section
+- **Multilingual Support**: Generate newsletters in English or Hebrew

 ### Editing Mode
 - Three-panel interface for content refinement: